Team5-KA/My-EventBrite/README.md

 ## Description
 #### Final Product
 Our end goal is to build a web application similar to www.EventBrite.com that allows a user to organize events by creating online invitations, processing payments and track event related data.
 It also allows users to view and/or sign up for events.
-We plan to use various Microservices such as Catalog and SignUp as well as cloud to store data to build the Application.
+We plan to use various Microservices such as Catalog and SignUp to build the Application.
+We plan to host the application on Docker containers.

 #### Phase 1 Current Phase
 For Assignment 3a our goal is to build a back-end Events Catalog Service with seeded test data stored on local SQL database that lets the user test API options.
 The output is a key-value pair in JSON format.